sirius-deis/chato-api/README.md

-# Api for chatoron react application written with express and sequelize
+# Api for ChattyPal react application written with express and sequelize